What It’s Like Playing Horror Games with Paranoia and Hallucinations

 Normally, I stay clear of anything horror related in favour of something which helps with my mental health such as Animal Crossing, but I enjoy them.
 Does this mean I can’t play horror games when it’s dark outside?
 Nope!
 I can as long as I believe there is no conceivable way for them to happen at all.

 Initially, I found Until Dawn to be rather dull.
 As I continued to play it, the more I found myself enjoying it.
-The jump-scares were appropriate and did a very good job at scaring me.
+The jump scares were appropriate and did a very good job of scaring me.
 But what got under my skin was the psychoanalyzed scenes with Dr Hill, which are used to try to work out what motifs will be used to scare you.

 As I continued to play, the less I became affected by my interactions with Dr Hill and the more I became hyper-vigilant of the attacks towards the characters I was playing.
 At the time my paranoia and hallucinations weren’t nearly as bad as they are currently which I suppose is a good thing but certainly makes playing Until Dawn a bit more stressful.

 When I played through it recently, I decided I try to play it at nighttime to see if there were any differences.
 I didn’t notice anything remotely different but it did change how I felt.
 I played it in the dark, the only light in my bedroom was coming from the faint glow of the television as I maneuvered my way around the game.
 The faint call of the owls and frogs coming from outside was the only other sound apart from the game itself.